LucasDelfino92/morrowindsharp/mendedmw.md

+# INDEX

+- [**Mended Morrowind**](https://github.com/Sigourn/morrowind-improved/blob/master/mendedmw.md): a basic mod list for a (mostly) bug-free and stable Morrowind experience.
+- [**Tools**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md): a small guide to get you up to speed on the basic but essential functions of different modding tools, including compatibility visualization, conflict solving, and mod cleaning.
+- [**User Interface**](https://github.com/Sigourn/morrowind-improved/blob/master/userinterface.md): mods that improve on the functionality of the user interface.
+- [**Content Restoration**](https://github.com/Sigourn/morrowind-improved/blob/master/contentrestoration.md): mods that restore content cut from the final release of the game.
+- [**Internal Logic**](https://github.com/Sigourn/morrowind-improved/blob/master/internallogic.md): mods that improve on deficient aspects of the game's lore and overall internal logic or consistency.
+- [**Visuals**](https://github.com/Sigourn/morrowind-improved/blob/master/visuals.md): mods that improve on the visual aspects of the game, either by tweaking existing textures and meshes, adding new ones, or adding new effects.
+- [**Audio**](https://github.com/Sigourn/morrowind-improved/blob/master/audio.md): mods that improve on the game's audio design, by adding new sound effects or tweaking existing sounds.

 # MENDED MORROWIND

 The Morrowind we will be modding is the Game of the Year Edition [**available for purchase at gog.com**](https://www.gog.com/game/the_elder_scrolls_iii_morrowind_goty_edition?gclid=EAIaIQobChMIoaWD-6LP6AIVCxCRCh2a5gPiEAAYASAAEgIUSvD_BwE).
 It includes the two main expansions, Tribunal and Bloodmoon, and all official Bethesda add-ons.